Uniformly distributed orbits in $\mathbb{T}^d$ and singular substitution dynamical systems

 The following is one of the most fundamental facts about recurrence relations. \begin{theorem}[{see \cite[Subsection 1.1.6]{everest2003recurrence}}] Denote by $\lambda_1,\dots,\lambda_m$ the distinct roots of the recurrence relation \eqref{relation} and by $n_1,\dots,n_m$ their respective multiplicities.
 The sequences that satisfy this recurrence relation are exactly the sequences $(x_n)_{n=0}^\infty\subset\mathbb{C}$ of the form

 \emph{(we define $\mathbb{N}$ to include $0$)}, where $p_i$ is a polynomial of degree $\deg p_i< n_i$ for $i=1,\dots,m$. \end{theorem}

 Many questions are concerned with the set of zeros of a given recurrence sequence.
-These questions and their generalizations have led to the following definitions. \begin{definition} A recurrence relation is called \emph{degenerate} if it has two distinct roots whose ratio is a root of unity.
-Otherwise, the recurrence relation is called \emph{non-degenerate}. \end{definition} \begin{definition} The \emph{total multiplicity} of a complex sequence $(x_n)_{n=0}^\infty$ is defined to be
+These questions and their generalizations have led to the following definitions. \begin{definition} The \emph{total multiplicity} of a complex sequence $(x_n)_{n=0}^\infty$ is defined to be

 \end{definition}